terraform-aws-modules/terraform-aws-ecr/README.md

 }
 ```

+## Module wrappers

+Users of this Terraform module can create multiple similar resources by using [`for_each` meta-argument within `module` block](https://www.terraform.io/language/meta-arguments/for_each) which became available in Terraform 0.13.

+Users of Terragrunt can achieve similar results by using modules provided in the [wrappers](https://github.com/terraform-aws-modules/terraform-aws-ecr/tree/master/wrappers) directory, if they prefer to reduce amount of configuration files.

 ## Examples

 Examples codified under the [`examples`](https://github.com/terraform-aws-modules/terraform-aws-ecr/tree/master/examples) are intended to give users references for how to use the module(s) as well as testing/validating changes to the source code of the module.
 If contributing to the project, please be sure to make any appropriate updates to the relevant examples to allow maintainers to test your changes and to keep the examples up to date for users.
 Thank you!